 Mailchimp

-Module name: Mailchimp.
+Module name: Mailchimp

 Compatibility with Drupal versions: 8.7.7 – 9

-Link to modules directory on Drupal.org: Mailchimp.
+Link to module directory on Drupal.org: Mailchimp

 Conclusion